maksimgm/study_notes/JS-essentials.md

 ##### Working with Loops

 Loops can execute a block of code a number of times.
-They are handy, if you want to run the same code over and over again, each time with a different value.
+They are handy, if you want to run the same code over and over again, but with a different value each time.

 Javascript support different kinds of loops: